 - Request a third letter of recommendation (in addition to the two required for the basic application for admission) from a source (professor, academic mentor, etc.) who can speak to your potential for success in advanced studies and research in history.

-- Submit a letter of application for funding in which you indicate the funding source(s) for which you would like to be considered and why you would be a good fit for the position(s) indicated.
+- Submit a letter of application for funding in which you indicate the funding source(s) for which you would like to be considered and why you would be a good fit for the position(s) or scholarship(s) indicated.

 - Request a letter of recommendation from a member of the UofL faculty who can speak to your progress in the degree program and your suitability for the position(s) for which you're applying.

 - Both letters should be addressed to the Director of Graduate Studies for the History Department and emailed to email@example.com

 Funding opportunities 2023-24